Vishal41735/Food_frenzy_frenzy/README.md

     ```

 5. Access the application:
     - Navigate to `http://localhost:8080` in your browser.

+6. Website Screenshot: